The many uses of the "horse racing" calendar

 My Kebaya shirt – a journey where novelty meets sublime beauty

-Having grown up in a Peranakan household, I have always been intrigued by the beauty of the kebaya.
-It is not just about how – when matched with a traditional floral sarong – the entire ensemble is wearable art, one that gives a veritable statement on the opulent cultural heritage of the Nyonyas.
+Having grown up in a Chinese Peranakan household, I have always been intrigued by the beauty of the kebaya.
+It is not just about how the entire ensemble – when matched with a traditional floral sarong is wearable art, one that gives a veritable statement on the opulent cultural heritage of the Nyonyas.

 Nyonya kasut manek (beaded shoes) – timeless objects of beauty

 The British presence in the three Straits Settlement states had a profound influence on Peranakan culture.
-Suddenly, the hitherto unknown suits and skirt became à la mode for men and women respectively.
+Suddenly, the hitherto unknown suits and skirts became à la mode for men and women respectively.

 Western techniques also influenced the art and craft of fashioning Peranakan footwear.
-The style of embroidery for example, once influenced by the Malays was in turn influenced by Western culture.
-The fine bead work for shoes with which the Nyonya is identified with is a comparatively recent invention from 19th century Britain and Continental Europe.
+The style of embroidery, for example, once influenced by the Malays was in turn influenced by Western culture.
+The fine beadwork for shoes with which the Nyonya is identified is a comparatively recent invention from 19th century Britain and Continental Europe.